-- Animal and human studies have demonstrated the neuro-invasive potential of SARS-COV as well as coronavirus strains including HCoV-OC43 with preferential involvement of the thalamus and brainstem.77-79 - So far, there is no evidence to suggest increased 0 predisposition for acquiring COVID-19 among patients with epilepsy.
+- Animal and human studies have demonstrated the neuro-invasive potential of SARS-COV as well as coronavirus strains including HCoV-OC43 with preferential involvement of the thalamus and brainstem.98-100 - So far, there is no evidence to suggest increased 0 predisposition for acquiring COVID-19 among patients with epilepsy.
 However, COVID infection can possibly increase risk for breakthrough seizure in a similar fashion to other febrile illnesses.
-Therefore, the CDC lists epilepsy patients among high risk conditions for COVID.
-Patients with epilepsy syndromes known to be susceptible to febrile illnesses such as Dravet Syndrome and genetic epilepsy with febrile seizures plus (GEFS+) are likely to be particularly at increased risk for breakthrough seizures or increased seizure frequency in the setting of infection.81 COVID-19 Consensus recommendations emphasized administrating care at home as much as possible instead of facilities health care to avoid exposure, minimizing seizure exacerbation through adherence, and ensuring a regular supply of medication and rescue therapies. - The American Epilepsy Society released a statement recommending the prescriptions be refilled 1 week in advance for 30-day refills and 2 weeks in advance for 90-day refills.
-CMS has made healthcare plans more flexible which included removing prior authorization requirements, waiving prescription refill limits, allowing mail delivery of prescription medications and supporting tele visits.
+Therefore, the CDC lists epilepsy patients among high risk conditions for COVID.87 Patients with epilepsy syndromes known to be susceptible to febrile illnesses such as Dravet Syndrome and genetic epilepsy with febrile seizures plus (GEFS+) are likely to be particularly at increased risk for breakthrough seizures or increased seizure frequency in the setting of COVID-19 infection.101 Consensus recommendations emphasized administrating care at home as much as possible instead of health care facilities to avoid exposure, minimizing exacerbation seizure through adherence, and ensuring a regular supply of medication and rescue therapies.102 - New: A survey in Spain assessing seizure or behavioral changes among patients with genetic epilepsies based on caregiver responses to provided questionnaires demonstrated that 39/277 (14%) patients had increase in seizure frequency, while 87/277 (30.3%) patients had behavioral changes.
+Multivariate logistic regression revealed association of seizure increase with age and difficulty finding anti-seizure medications (ASMs), while type of epilepsy, living in a home without a terrace or a yard and caregiver's anxiety were associated with changes in behavior.103

-Prescribers are advised to review drug interaction 0 profiles of medications currently used for treatment of COVID-19 such as hydroxychloroquine with seizure medications and use caution when prescribing along with hepatically metabolized or hepatotoxic anti-seizure medications (ASMs).85 A list of the known drug interactions between ASMs and drugs used for COVID-19 treatment is available on the ILAE website as a useful reference for prescribing clinicians and clinical pharmacists.
+- The American Epilepsy Society released a statement recommending the prescriptions be refilled 1 week in advance for 30-day refills and 2 weeks in advance for 90-day refills.104 CMS has made healthcare plans more flexible which included removing prior authorization requirements, waiving prescription refill limits, allowing mail delivery of prescription medications and supporting tele visits.105 - Prescribers are advised to review drug interaction 0 profiles of medications currently used for COVID-19 treatment of such as hydroxychloroguine with seizure medications and use caution when prescribing along with hepatically metabolized or hepatotoxic ASMs.106 A list of the known drug interactions between ASMs and drugs used for COVID-19 treatment is available on the ILAE website as a useful reference for prescribing clinicians and clinical pharmacists.107